Last updated: October 12, 2021

 4. Salmon Haul Reserve

-The trail continues southbound to Bass and Flinders Point, a scenic spot which was named after George Bass and Matthew Flinders.
+The trail continues southbound to Bass and Flinders Point, a scenic spot that was named after George Bass and Matthew Flinders.

 They were two British explorers who sailed past the headland in 1796 and discovered Port Hacking.